 Don’t think it matters?
 Last year, the average enterprise organization consumed over half a million open source and third-party components.
 On average, 10% of them had known security vulnerabilities.

 The clock is ticking.
-Have you automated faster than evil?
+Have you automated faster than ever?